wix-incubator/detox-allure2-adapter/README.md

 # detox-allure2-adapter

+> [!IMPORTANT]
+> **Breaking Change in v1.0.0-alpha.35**: This version introduces a major architectural change where the adapter replaces Detox's built-in artifacts manager.
+This means Detox's native screenshot, video, and UI hierarchy collection is disabled, and the adapter now handles all artifact collection.
+If you're upgrading from an earlier version, you may need to adjust your configuration and test expectations.

 ## Prerequisites

 To use Detox, Jest, and Allure together, please verify that the following modules are part of your `devDependencies` in your `package.json` file.